uchicago-cs/cmsc22000/website/project/presentation.rst

 - The program *must* use code you have written this quarter.
 - The code you run *must* be in the ``dev`` branch of the repository.
   You cannot demo code that is still in one of your branches and has not gone through a code review.
+Note: The code doesn’t necessarily have to be in the head of the ``dev`` branch.
+If someone breaks your code in ``dev``, you can “rewind” to a previous commit in dev if you prefer.
 - To ensure there is enough time for all the teams to showcase their work, your demo should be around 5 minutes long, and never more than 10 minutes long.